 New faces are always welcome, we are a friendly group and all that is required to join our merry band is a love of animals and a passion for making a difference.
 Will you join us?

-Volunteers put on a free community festival in Market Place at Derby’s Cathedral Quarter each year to mark International Women’s Day.
+Volunteers put on a free community festival in Derby each year to mark International Women’s Day.